Code-Crash/jira-rocket/README.md

 This is the README for your extension "jira-rocket".
 After writing up a brief description, we recommend including the following sections.

+## TODO

+* Ask user for Email and password or auth token (https://id.atlassian.com/manage/api-tokens)
+* Store the Credentials in keychain.
+* Check if authentication is valid.
+* Fetch all the tasks for the user or decide the feature to be build :P

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.